The topic of money has always been somewhat a touchy topic amongst men and women in the dating world.

 Women, mostly throughout history, have been portrayed as the damsel in distress.
 And even in today’s society, such stigmatization and stereotyping can’t be missed.
+According to Pew Research in the US, in most couples, men contribute more of the income, and this aligns with the fact that Americans place a higher value on a man’s role as financial provider.
 Some women look to men as the ultimate provider and protector.
 That’s why some women often complain about dates going bad because the man didn’t pick up the tab or that he suggested they split the bill.
 Some women then do have the propensity to equate how men feel about them by the amount money they spend on them.
 ‘Why would he scrimp on me if he really likes me?
 Is money more important to him than me?’.
 Now, not all women are all like this.
 Modern day, strong, independent women no longer mind the adage ‘all is fair in love and war’.
 They don’t mind splitting the cheque or occasionally pay for a date altogether.

 But what do men think?